afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/step2.md

 ## Create New Repository

 The demo environment has the GitHub CLI.
-The CLI will automatically use the `GIT_TOKEN` environment variable to authenticate.
+The CLI will automatically use the `GITHUB_TOKEN` environment variable to authenticate.

 Ensure the GitHub CLI works by listing your existing repositories which should show all existing repositories on your account: